Infant Safe Haven Laws - Louisiana

 Citation: Ch.
 Code Art.
 1152; 1153

-In the event that an infant is relinquished to a designated emergency care facility other than a hospital, the staff of the facility shall immediately transfer the child to a hospital.
+When an infant is relinquished to an emergency medical service provider, firefighter, or law enforcement officer, the emergency medical service provider, firefighter, or law enforcement officer shall immediately transfer the child to a hospital.
 The representative shall immediately notify the department of the relinquishment.

 The act of relinquishment constitutes parental consent for the purposes of examining and testing procedures conducted by hospital staff and for the purposes of providing medical treatment and care of the infant.